lenidh/bearded-robot/README.md

 1. Download SJC.
 2. Place SJC files in a directory sjc in the project root.
 3. Install QEMU.
-4. Perhaps your have add qemu-system-i386 to your PATH.
+4. Perhaps your have to add qemu-system-i386 to your PATH.

 ### Run